laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## Methods

-All timings are single-run measurements on SageMaker (`ml.t3.medium`) in store mode unless otherwise stated; they are provided as indicative comparisons on a small dataset, not rigorous benchmarks.
+All timings are single-run measurements on SageMaker (`ml.m5.24xlarge`) in store mode unless otherwise stated.

 ## How to cite